Eric Mival

-Eric Mival (born 18 July 1939, in Rhyl, Denbighshire, northeast Wales) is a film editor, director, and music editor.
+Eric Mival (18 July 1939 – 27 August 2025) was a Welsh film editor, director, and music editor.

 Mival started his career in films and television working in editing roles on several TV programmes and feature films before becoming a BBC film editor.
 He is now a film and television writer/director/producer, who has worked on a wide range of both drama and documentary, broadcast and non-broadcast TV programmes.

 Early work

 He was the music editor on 13 episodes of the TV series The Prisoner recorded in 1966/67, having been an assistant film editor on the first four episodes.
 He has also been a film editor on a number of TV shows including: Strange Report, Top of the Pops, Doctor Who, Comedy Playhouse, The Wednesday Play, and the Oscar nominated short film Oisin.

 While working on The Prisoner he was asked, along with a number of other cast and crew, to work up a storyline or script for the series.
 He then wrote two synopsis entitled "Ticket to Eternity" and "Friend or Foe" that were never actually filmed but are included in Volume One of the two-volume collection of series scripts edited by Robert Fairclough and published by Reynolds and Hearn in 2005 and 2006.